Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 - 10 Small Vegetables and Fruits to Grow If You Don’t Have Big Backyard

 - 24 Newbie-Friendly Vegetables You Can Easily Grow Indoors

-2. How Much Space Do You Need?
+3. Calculate How Much Space You Need

-First, you’ll want to find a place in your yard that gets full sun six hours or more per day.
-This is what most plants require to grow.
+First, you need to find a place in your yard that gets six hours or more sun light per day.

 - 12 Steps to Choosing the Best Location for Your Vegetable Garden